 What is Programmatic Advertising?

 So what is Programmatic?
 Programmatic advertising is managed through the Demand-Side Platform (DSPs), where marketers enter and start creating, optimizing their display campaigns.
-The potential of DSPs is not limited to only display, also access audio and video inventories that GDN does not offer e.g., buying ad spaces on Spotify or Over-The-Top Media.
-There are many more features that GDN also does not provide, which we will be listing in a full section later on.
+DSPs’ potential is not limited to only display, also access audio and video inventories that GDN does not offer, e.g., buying ad spaces on Spotify or Over-The-Top Media.

 Programmatic Placements and Formats